 Any.do is a powerful list-based app that will help you keep track of what you need to do on a daily basis.
 There’s a lot to like here, especially its interface, but some overall organizational issues keep it from hitting the upper echelons of our best project management ranking.
-It’s a great pick for daily task management, though, as you can read in this full Any.do review.
+Our project management experts believe t’s a great pick for daily task management, though, as you can read in this full Any.do review.

 - Any.do is a great list app, but that’s all it does; if you need more than checklists, look elsewhere.